Dateline: Belgrade, Serbia

 If you’re an EU, EEA, or Swiss national, you can hold your vessel in your personal capacity.
 However, if you’re a non-EU/EEA/Swiss citizen you must hold your yacht through a Maltese or foreign company.

-Companies operating commercial yachts out of Malta are exempt from income tax on any income generated by the operation of their yachts and are exempt from any VAT tax on the high seas.
+When it comes to taxes, it is important to note that companies operating commercial yachts out of Malta are exempt from income tax on any income generated by the operation of their yachts and are exempt from any VAT tax on the high seas.
+What sets Malta apart from many other countries besides tax policy is that there are no restrictions on nationality- not of the master, officers or crew of your ship.

 7. The British Virgin Islands